-In relation to this protected characteristic, the headcount percentages exceed FTE percentages the leavers whose sexual orientation is unknown, pointing towards a conclusion that these leavers have tended to be closer to or full time.
-Again, as previous monitoring has suggested that new staff are more likely to disclose protected characteristics, this is likely to be long serving members of staff leaving who have not declared their sexual orientation.
+Again and as is the case with other protected characteristics, previous monitoring has suggested that new staff are more likely to disclose protected characteristics.
+It is therefore likely to be long serving members of staff leaving who have not declared their sexual orientation.